GULibrarySandbox/advanced-data-wrangle-old/content/6-lesson.md

 title: Map
 nav: true
 ---
-# Visualise the data
+# Map the data
 ----
-#### Map the data using GeoJSON
+#### Create an interactive map of the data using geojson.io

 Now for the next exciting step, to map the  `Driver Reviver`  data via latitude and longitude points.
-You can use any spreadsheet tool to prepare a list of coordinate points (known as features).
+You can use any spreadsheet tool to prepare a list of coordinate points.

 {% capture text %}
 GeoJSON is popular, open format for map data, and works across many tools.
 A GitHub repository can automatically display any GeoJSON files in a map view using [Open Street Map](https://www.openstreetmap.org).

 GeoJSON data must follow a structured format, and the file name may end with either .geojson or .json.
-The GeoJSON structured format orders coordinates in longitude-latitude format, the same as X-Y coordinates in mathematics. [(Dougherty, 2017)](https://datavizforall.org/convert-geojson.html){% endcapture %}
+The GeoJSON structured format orders coordinates in longitude-latitude format, the same as X-Y coordinates in mathematics. [(Dougherty, 2017)](https://datavizforall.org/convert-geojson.html)

+We will create a map using [geojson.io](http://geojson.io), an open source tool to make, change and publish maps.{% endcapture %}
 {% include alert.md text=text color=info %}

 {% capture text %}